Nine Good Reasons for Studying and Learning a Foreign Language

 Doing Foreign Business

 When engaged in business, it is necessary to speak the same language as your partner.
-If more buisinessmen and women understood Chinese Mandarin and Japanese, it would be much easier for them to do business.
+If more businessmen and women understood Chinese Mandarin and Japanese, it would be much easier for them to do business.
 Many of my English students in Taiwan in the 1970s were businessmen engaged in import-export trade.
-It was necessary for them to deal with American clients who could not speak Chinese Mandarin or Taiwanese.
+They needed to deal with American clients who could not speak Chinese Mandarin or Taiwanese.

 Opportunities for Interesting Jobs

 Many job opportunities await bilingual and multilingual persons.
 With my proficiency in Chinese Mandarin, I was able to find work as a translator with the federal government.
-Some of my colleagues even became intrepreters.
+Some of my colleagues even became interpreters.
 There are many opportunities for doing language work with the U.S. State Department, CIA, NSA, FBI, and Department of Homeland Security.
-For the academic oriented, you can become a primary or secondary school foreign language teacher with a Bachelor Degree.
+For the academic-oriented, you can become a primary or secondary school foreign language teacher with a Bachelor's Degree.
 By earning a Masters or Ph.D., language majors will be able to teach at colleges or universities.

 Improving Your Native Language

-The study of foreign languages, especially Latin, has really helped improve my native English language skills.
-This is due to the fact that many English words have prefixes, suffixes, and roots derived from Latin.
-For example, not knowing the meaning of the word "translucent," a knowledge of Latin would tell me that the root word "luc" means light, and the prefix "trans" means across.
+The study of foreign languages, especially Latin, has helped improve my native English language skills.
+This is because many English words have prefixes, suffixes, and roots derived from Latin.
+For example, not knowing the meaning of the word "translucent," knowledge of Latin would tell me that the root word "luc" means light, and the prefix "trans" means across.
 Hence I could infer that translucent refers to light passing through something.
 Numerous words from French, German, and Spanish are also found in the English language.

 Makes You More Broad-Minded